ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `wsl --version`

-Inside WSL, you can check that systemd is enabled on your Ubuntu distribution by running `cat /etc/wsl.conf`.
+Inside WSL, you can check that systemd is enabled on your Ubuntu distribution by running:

+> `cat /etc/wsl.conf`

 If enabled the output will be:

 > `[boot]`